duongvu1311/ibm_hr_dataset_project/attrition_overview/README.md

 ![Screenshot-2023-01-04-at-12-34-22-PM.png](https://i.postimg.cc/zD6x9Y4V/Screenshot-2023-01-04-at-12-34-22-PM.png)

 So overall, most of the employees left because they are underpaid compared to the average salary for that job level within their department.
-However, both job level 2 and 5 in R&D and Sales, as well as job level 3 in HR, are paid slightly more than the average, yet they still left.
+However, both job level 2 and 5 in R&D and Sales, as well as job level 3 in HR, are paid higher than the average, yet they still left.
 We will discuss this further in the next Exploration part.

 ### 6. Attrition by Years At Company
 ```sql